 Pros of Mosaic Tile

 The greatest benefit of mosaic tile is the design possibilities it offers.
 You can find many pre-set mosaic patterns, or really get creative and make your own.
-Another great benefit is that mosaic tiles are durable and waterproof which is why they’re common in bathrooms, and are also often used in kitchens, laundry rooms, mudrooms and sunrooms.
+Another great benefit is that mosaic flooring is durable and waterproof which is why it’s common in bathrooms, and are also often used in kitchens, laundry rooms, mudrooms and sunrooms.

 Cons of Mosaic Tile

 One of the major disadvantages of mosaic tiles is the installation process.
 It can be tricky to lay mosaic tile evenly and get the grout lines clean.
 It’s always advisable to have experienced flooring professionals, like our Avalon installers, who specialize in installing mosaic tile to work for you.